visheshgupta08071992/JavaPractise/src/main/java/UnderstandPriorityQueue/UnderstandingPriorityQueue.md

 add - Adds element in Priority Queue.

 remove - Removes element from Priority Queue.
+We do not need to pass any element to remove function.
+It automatically removes the first element based on Priority.

-peek - Displays the top element based on priority
+peek - Displays the first element based on priority.

+size - Gives the size of priority queue.

+poll - It is used to fetch and remove the first element of Queue.

 ## Declaring Priority Queue